Dan0sz/host-analytics-locally/readme.txt

 = I disabled Demographic Reports in Google Analytics, but the script is still redirecting to doubleclick.net.
 How do I turn this off? =

 Try enabling the option called "Disable all display features functionality?"
 With this you can enforce the disabling of the DisplayFeatures plugin.

+= I use a CDN.
+Can I use CAOS in combination with my CDN? =

+Yes, while I tried to add a CDN-function to CAOS, this seemed to create more problems than it'd solve.
+But @sixer came up with a great alternative, created by my friends @keycdn: CDN Enabler.
+Add the path to this plugin's directory to CDN Enabler and the local-ga.js script is pulled directly from your CDN.

 = Can I buy you a beer? =